 It’s been a year since I did any extensive train recording and today I ventured out into the wilds of North Idaho with my MKH8040ST ORTF rig to see what I could get.
 During a quick morning trip to town I noticed two trains parked across the lake waiting for track repairs to be completed.
 I had enough time to drive home and grab the microphones and set up on a cliff overlooking the lake.
 The two trains were right ...More →

 February 19, 2013 – It was an honor and privilege to participate in the 7th Tonebenders Podcast about recording guns with Charles Maynes, Watson Wu and Axel Rohrbach.
 Episode 7 features a round table discussion on the art of field recording firearms.
-Regular hosts Rene, Timothy and Dustin are joined by Frank Bry (of www.therecordist.com) and Charles Maynes (one of Hollywood’s go ...More →
+Regular hosts Rene, Timothy and Dustin are joined by Frank Bry (of www.therecordist.com) and Charles Maynes (one of Hollywood’s go to gun guys), who sit in for the whole podcast.
+Axel Rohrbach (from Germany’s ...More →

 Transient enhancement plug-ins are wonderful tools to have in a sound designer’s arsenal.
 They can be used to soften a sound or to make it balls to the wall, hard hitting intense.
 Explosion sounds really benefit from this type of process.
 If you have recorded explosions, you may already have discovered that live is much better than tape, or should I say “BWAV file.”
 The human body feels ...